Skip to main content

 kmod-usb-hid - 5.10.176-1 - Kernel support for USB HID devices such as keyboards and mice

-To fetch all installed packages on Omega2 or specific packages, use the OPKG package manager.
-Follow these instructions for getting the package list.
+Use the opkg package manager to fetch all the installed packages on the Omega2 or specific packages.
+Follow these instructions to get the package list.

 Run the following command to list all the installed packages: